Rodney E. Slater: Private sector

 Slater is part of a group of investors headed by Stan Kasten that successfully purchased the Major League Baseball team, the Washington Nationals.

 Slater is a partner at the Washington, D.C. law firm of Squire Patton Boggs, where he is head of the transportation practice and works on projects related to the transportation infrastructure.
-He is also a partner in James Lee Witt Associates, a risk management firm headed by former Federal Emergency Management Agency director James Lee Witt.

-He serves on the board of directors of Africare, a nonprofit providing development aid to countries in Africa, and The Dance Theater of Harlem, and is the chair of the Board of Trustees of United Way.
-Slater also serves on the corporate board of Verizon.
-He served on the board of Northwest Airlines, continuing on with Delta Air Lines after their merger in 2008.
-He has been appointed to join the board of WS Atkins as a non-executive director effective 9 September 2011.
+Slater served on the board of Northwest Airlines, continuing on with Delta Air Lines after their merger in 2008.

 As of December 3, 2014 Slater was appointed to serve as special counsel to Takata Corporation in support of Takata's dealings on the 2013 airbag recall issues they are facing.
 They will advise the Company as they address the current challenges Takata faces.
 He also led a safety advisory panel for Toyota and served as independent monitor for Fiat Chrysler Automobiles.

 Personal life

 Slater is married to Cassandra Wilkins, daughter of Arkansas state legislators Henry Wilkins III and Josetta Wilkins.